arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/monadsuspend/README.md

 #### suspend

-Receives a function returning `HK<F, A>`.
+Receives a function returning `Kind<F, A>`.
 The instance is responsible of creating and running the returned datatype lazily.

 ```kotlin
 IO.monadSuspend().suspend { IO.pure(1) }